vettayruu/Modern_Robotics_Control_IK/README.md

       (3) Click Go Zero

-   🔁 If the robot fails to go to the zero position, repeat (1)~(3) this step a few times until successful.
+   🔁 If the robot fails to go to the zero position, repeat steps (1)~(3) a few times until successful.

 4. **Set the robot to the working position**